Convert Word Document to PDF in Blazor

 • Install .NET 8 SDK or later.

-Step 2: To convert a Word document to PDF in server app, install Syncfusion.DocIORenderer.Net.Core to the Blazor project.
+To convert a Word document to PDF in a Blazor Web App Server, install Syncfusion.DocIORenderer.Net.Core into the Blazor project.

 Install Syncfusion.DocIORenderer.Net.Core NuGet Package